Amazon EC2 And S3 As A Cloud-Based Distributed Computing System

 Cloudian HyperStore is the enterprise storage system with a completely distributed design that eliminates vulnerabilities and allows for easy scaling from thousands of Terabytes through Exabytes.
 It works flawlessly with S3 API.

 The HyperStore software is based on three or more nodes, allowing you to replicate your items for high availability.
-It allows you to add as many hard disks as you require, and the extra differences will immediately join the elastic storage pool.
+It allows you to add as many hard disks as you require.
+It also allows the extra differences will immediately join the elastic storage pool.

 Leave a Reply